 Psychological and Sexual Aspects of Gynecologic Cancer

 Cancer is a major health problem that accounts for 23% of all deaths.
-Although death rates from heart disease, stroke, and other conditions have been decreasing, deaths resulting from cancer have risen nearly twofold since the 1970s.1 In contrast, the survival picture is more positive for women with gynecologic cancers, which account for 11% of all new cancer cases in women.
-Since the 1970s, death rates for gynecologic cancers have significantly declined: a reduction of 21% for endometrial cancer, 55% for cervical, and 8% for ovarian.2 Of the approximately 80,000 new gynecologic cases each year, more women are living and necessarily coping with stressors related to the cancer that may become chronic.
+Although death rates from heart disease, stroke, and other conditions have been decreasing, deaths resulting from cancer have risen 20% since the 1970s.1 Breast cancer alone accounts for 30% of all cancer cases among women.
+In contrast, the survival picture is more positive for women with gynecologic cancers, which account for 13% of all new cancer cases in women.
+Since the early 1970s, death rates for the major gynecologic tumors have declined significantly: a decline of 42% for endometrial cancer, 49% for cervical cancer, 27% for vaginal and vulvar cancer, and 11% for ovarian cancer.2 Of the approximately 77,000 new gynecologic cases each year, more women are living and necessarily coping with stressors related to the cancer that may become chronic.

-Research on the psychological and behavioral aspects of cancer began in the early 1950s; however, significant expansion has occurred since the 1980s.
-This research has clarified biobehavioral factors in illness, including relations between psychological responses and factors (e.g., personality, mood, coping style) and behavioral variables (e.g., compliance with treatment, diet, exercise), with more recent research incorporating biologic systems (e.g., immune and endocrine) and examining the interaction of these variables and their relationship to disease course.3, 4, 5 This chapter provides a brief overview of the central findings that have emerged regarding the psychological and behavioral aspects of gynecologic cancer.
+Research on the psychological and behavioral aspects of cancer began in the early 1950s; however, significant expansion occurred in the 1980s and 1990s.
+This research has clarified biobehavioral factors in illness, including relations between psychological responses and factors (e.g., personality, mood, coping style) and behavioral variables (e.g., compliance with treatment, diet, exercise), with more recent research incorporating biologic systems (e.g., immune and endocrine) and examining the interaction of these variables and their relationship to disease course.3,4,5 This chapter provides a brief overview of the central findings that have emerged regarding the psychological and behavioral aspects of gynecologic cancer.
 First, the psychological and behavioral outcome literature is reviewed by disease-relevant time points, from prevention to recovery or death.
 Next, common difficulties for women after treatment regarding sexuality are addressed.
 Finally, we discuss the role for preventive or rehabilitative interventions to prevent psychological or behavioral morbidity.

 There are likely several reasons for this time of symptom interpretation accounting for the bulk of the delay time.
 First, the development of malignancy and the appearance of cancer symptoms are often protracted, and a complex and changing symptom picture can be typical, in contrast to the presentation of many other medical problems (e.g., myocardial infarction).
 Symptoms also can vary with the site and extent of the disease.
 Ovarian cancer has varied presentations, including pelvic cramping, low back pain, pain or bleeding with intercourse, and urinary frequency irregularities.
 As cancers progress, they can involve other bodily systems (e.g., gastrointestinal), and the symptom picture tends to change from specific or localized complaints (e.g., vaginal discharge or bleeding) to diffuse ones (e.g., loss of appetite, nausea, cramping).
 Finally, cancer is a life-threatening, but low-probability disease, and these aspects may foster distress and delay.

-An early clinical study suggested that the diagnosis of cancer produces an “existential plight”, meaning that the news brings shock, disbelief, and emotional turmoil.30 For the individual, the manner in which the information is disclosed is important.
-Physicians who communicate hope have patients who are in turn more hopeful and have a more favorable emotional adjustment; alternatively, communicating “false hope” is unwelcome.31 In a study of gynecologic cancer patients, Roberts and colleagues32 found that although patients expect compassion from their physicians, 89% prefer “straight talk” about their prognosis.
-This preference points to the need for physicians and other health care professionals to learn more effective and thorough means of communicating information (e.g., diagnosis, treatment, prognosis) to their patients.33, 34
+An early clinical study suggested that the diagnosis of cancer produces an “existential plight,” meaning that the news brings shock, disbelief, and emotional turmoil.20 For the individual, the manner in which the information is disclosed is important.
+Physicians who communicate hope have patients who are in turn more hopeful and have a more favorable emotional adjustment; alternatively, communicating “false hope” is unwelcome.21 In a study of gynecologic cancer patients, Roberts and colleagues22 found that although patients expect compassion from their physicians, 89% prefer “straight talk” about their prognosis.
+This preference points to the need for physicians and other health care professionals to learn more effective and thorough means of communicating information (e.g., diagnosis, treatment, prognosis) to their patients.23,24

-Empirical reports clarify the specific emotions – sadness (depression), fear (anxiety), and anger – that characterize this period.
+Empirical reports clarify the specific emotions—sadness (depression), fear (anxiety), and anger—that characterize this period.
 It is not surprising that depression is the most common affective problem.
-In a review of studies using DSM-III criteria, 23% of gynecologic cancer patients meet the criteria for major depressive disorder, much higher than the rate of 5–6% in the general population.39 When major depression and depressed mood are considered, prevalence rates vary but can be higher (e.g., 21% in Bodurka-Bevers and colleagues,40 16% in Derogatis and colleagues,41 17% in Kornblith and colleagues,42 and 25% in a review by Massie and Holland43).
-Lower rates have been found when patients are ambulatory with good physical functioning rather than in the midst of or recovering from treatments.42, 43, 44 In a study of Latina cervical cancer patients undergoing radiotherapy,45 depressive symptoms were predicted by lower levels of support from the family, stress, physical symptoms from the treatment, and practical barriers to receiving treatment (e.g., transportation difficulties).
-In general, depression is more common for patients with advanced rather than early-stage disease, with pain or other disturbing symptoms rather than not,42, 46, 47 in active treatment rather than on follow-up, receiving palliative rather than curative treatment, and with a history of affective disorder or substance abuse.
+In a review of studies using DSM-III criteria, 23% of gynecologic cancer patients meet the criteria for major depressive disorder, much higher than the rate of 5% to 6% in the general population.29 When major depression and depressed mood are considered, prevalence rates vary but can be higher (e.g., 21% in Bodurka-Bevers and colleagues,30 16% in Derogatis and colleagues,31 17% in Kornblith and colleagues,32 and 25% in a review by Massie and Holland33).
+Lower rates have been found when patients are ambulatory with good physical functioning rather than in the midst of or recovering from treatments.32,33,34 In a study of Latina cervical cancer patients undergoing radiotherapy,35 depressive symptoms were predicted by lower levels of support from the family, stress, physical symptoms from the treatment, and practical barriers to receiving treatment (e.g., transportation difficulties).
+In general, depression is more common for patients with advanced rather than early-stage disease, with pain or other disturbing symptoms rather than not,32,36,37 in active treatment rather than on follow-up, receiving palliative rather than curative treatment, and with a history of affective disorder or substance abuse.

 Psychological variables seem to play a role in the magnitude of emotional distress.
-Individuals who perceive their illness as severe50 or who have a sense of pessimism about life51 tend to have greater mood disturbance.
-Carver and associates51 found that general pessimism (versus optimism) at diagnosis predicted poorer well-being (mood and life satisfaction) at 1 day before surgery and at 3-, 6-, and 12-month follow-ups (see Miller and coworkers52 for similar results at 2- and 4-month follow-ups).
-Alternatively, when patients use positive ways to cope, such as seeking social support and assistance from friends and family, they have less anxiety and depression; when they use avoidance, their moods worsen.53
+Individuals who perceive their illness as severe40 or who have a sense of pessimism about life41 tend to have greater mood disturbance.
+Carver and associates41 found that general pessimism (versus optimism) at diagnosis predicted poorer well-being (mood and life satisfaction) at 1 day before surgery and at 3-, 6-, and 12-month follow-ups (see Miller and coworkers42 for similar results at 2- and 4-month follow-ups).
+Alternatively, when patients use positive ways to cope, such as seeking social support and assistance from friends and family, they have less anxiety and depression; when they use avoidance, their moods worsen.43

-The clinical problem of diagnosis and treatment-related distress can be alleviated through psychological interventions.54, 55 McQuellon and colleagues56 developed a brief oncology clinic orientation program in the hopes of reducing anxiety, distress, and uncertainty in newly diagnosed cancer patients.
+The clinical problem of diagnosis and treatment–related distress can be alleviated through psychological interventions.44,45 McQuellon and colleagues46 developed a brief oncology clinic orientation program in the hopes of reducing anxiety, distress, and uncertainty in newly diagnosed cancer patients.
 The standardized program was designed to minimize the appraisal of threat in the new and unfamiliar setting.
-It lasted approximately 15–20 minutes and comprised a tour of the oncology clinic, a verbal description of clinic administrative procedures, a handout including important phone numbers and maps, and a brief question-and-answer session (patients were encouraged to address all medical questions to the medical staff).
+It lasted approximately 15 to 20 minutes and comprised a tour of the oncology clinic, a verbal description of clinic administrative procedures, a handout including important phone numbers and maps, and a brief question-and-answer session (patients were encouraged to address all medical questions to the medical staff).
 A total of 150 subjects who attended the clinic for their initial consultation were recruited.
 They were randomized into the treatment and control groups (control patients completed the two assessment batteries but did not receive the orientation).
 At the initial assessment, there were no significant differences between the two groups on any of the sociodemographic or psychological variables assessed.
 When followed-up 1 week after their initial visit, anxiety and mood disturbance decreased significantly for subjects who received the intervention, whereas mood disturbance increased for subjects in the control condition.
-More recently, Powell et al. 57 randomized new patients in a gynecologic cancer clinic to either a single-visit individual psychosocial intervention or an assessment-only control.
-Those who received the intervention reported greater decreases in anxiety, depression, and overall distress over the three month follow-up period; anxiety and overall distress decreased for controls as well, but depression increased.
-Improvements such as these in mood and coping are more impressive because they often are achieved with brief, cost-effective interventions (e.g., 10 therapy hours with delivery in a group format).54
+Improvements such as these in mood and coping are more impressive because they often are achieved with brief, cost-effective interventions (e.g., 10 therapy hours with delivery in a group format).44

 A component of the emotional distress occurring at diagnosis is due to the anticipation of treatment.
 Current therapies include surgery, radiotherapy and radioactive substances, chemotherapy, hormonal therapy, immunotherapy, and combination regimens and procedures (e.g., intraoperative radiotherapy).
 Some patients also undergo difficult diagnostic or treatment monitoring procedures, and all treatments are preceded or followed by physical examinations, tumor surveys, and laboratory studies.
 The diagnostic process of selecting the appropriate therapy and the subsequent treatment events can represent multiple occasions of medical stressors.
 As discussed subsequently, the data are consistent in their portrayal of more distress (particularly fear and anxiety), slower rates of emotional recovery, and perhaps higher rates of other behavioral difficulties (e.g., food aversions, continued fatigue, and malaise) than are found with individuals undergoing medical treatment for illnesses other than cancer.
 As cancer treatments vary considerably in their intent, morbidity, and mortality, we review each of the major modalities separately and discuss clinical problems that are common across therapies.